CivicActions/guidebook/common-practices-tools/software-and-support/zoom.md

 ## Basic overview

 We use [Zoom](https://zoom.us/) video conferencing by default.
 It is especially important for All Humans Calls (AHC).
 You will need to [download the free Zoom app](https://zoom.us/support/download).
 Zoom works on Windows, MacOS, [Linux](https://zoom.us/download?os=linux), iOS and Android computers.
-If necessary, Zoom also lets you to call in from a telephone (just don't forget to mute yourself!).
+If necessary, Zoom also lets you to call in from a telephone (don't forget to mute yourself!).

 Login with your CivicActions email.
 You will see a link below the sign-in box that reads, "Or, sign in with Google..." so click that and proceed to login via your CivicActions email (may automatically do it if you're already logged in via your browser)